pyccel/sympde/docs/examples.md

 \end{align}
 $$

-The formal model for the stabilized advection-diffusion equation is given in Python code~\ref{code:adv-diff-stab}.
+The formal model for the stabilized advection-diffusion equation is given in Python code.

 <a id="linear-mixed-poisson"></a>